-AIMS Australian Institute of Marine Science EMBA Environment that May Be Affected MAH Monocyclic aromatic hydrocarbon NOPSEMA National Offshore Petroleum Safety and Environmental Management Authority РАН Polycyclic aromatic hydrocarbons, when dissolved the most toxic components of oil ppb Parts per billion, equivalent to μg/L ppm Parts per million, equivalent to mg/L SIMAP An integrated oil spill impact model system https://asascience.com/software/simap/ THC Total hydrocarbons, which represents the true concentration of oil droplets, measured on a mass basis as some components cannot be quantified by other analytical methods.
-Threshold The term "threshold" is used by French-McCay (2024), while "exposure values" is used by NOPSEMA (2019) (Table 1).
-These are assumed to have a similar meaning and "Threshold" is used in this review.
-This review focusses on entrained oil thresholds in the context of oil spills, not other discharges (e.g., produced formation water).
-TPH Total petroleum hydrocarbons, which represent the hydrocarbon fraction that can be measured/quantified.
-TRH Total recoverable hydrocarbons; synonymous to TPH Units of NOPSEMA (NOPSEMA, 2019) described the threshold for entrained oil in ppb measurement for asurement for (μg/L), but parameter (PAH, TAH, THC) was not specified.
-French-McCay (202 entrained oil used the parameter total hydrocarbons (THC) in ppb.
-THC represents the true concentration of all oil components, including those that are difficult to measure and is not usually reported in toxicity testing for the development of toxicity thresholds.
+AIMS Australian Institute of Marine Science CROSERF Chemical Response to Oil Spills: Ecological Effects Research Forum EMBA Environment that May Be Affected HC5 Hazardous concentration at which 5% of species in a community are affected MAH Monocyclic aromatic hydrocarbon NOPSEMA National Offshore Petroleum Safety and Environmental Management Authority РАН Polycyclic aromatic hydrocarbons, when dissolved the most toxic components of oil ppb Parts per billion, equivalent to μg/L ppm Parts per million, equivalent to mg/L SIMAP An integrated oil spill impact model system https://asascience.com/software/simap/ THC Total hydrocarbons, which represents the true concentration of oil droplets, measured on a mass basis as some components cannot be quantified by other analytical methods.
+Threshold The term "threshold" is used by French-McCay (2025), while "exposure values" is used by NOPSEMA (2019) (Table 1).
+These are assumed to have a similar meaning and "threshold" is used in this review.
+This review focusses on entrained oil thresholds in the context of oil spills, not other discharges (e.g., produced formation water). ТРН Total petroleum hydrocarbons, which represent the hydrocarbon fraction that can be measured/quantified.
+TRH Total recoverable hydrocarbons; synonymous to TPH Units of NOPSEMA (NOPSEMA, 2019) described the threshold for entrained oil in ppb (μ g/L), measurement but parameter (PAH, TAH, THC) was not specified.
+French-McCay (2025) used the for entrained parameter total hydrocarbons (THC) in ppb.
+THC represents the true concentration oil of all oil components, including those that are difficult to measure and is not usually reported in toxicity testing for the development of toxicity thresholds.
 Importantly, THC is the parameter for oil concentration estimated by spill models such as SIMAP.
-French-McCay (2024) assumes the NOPSEMA (NOPSEMA, 2019) ppb are in THC.
+French-McCay (2025) assumes the NOPSEMA (NOPSEMA, 2019) ppb are in THC.